-The course must be of correct length of 8000 metres for male competitors (with a tolerance of $\pm$ 40 m), checked by tape measure along the ideal running line.
+The course must be of correct length of 8000 metres for male competitors (with a tolerance of \pm 40 m), checked by tape measure along the ideal running line.
 The Organising Committee should strive to attain an optimal course.
 When choosing a suitable starting time, temperature, humidity, etc. should be considered.

 The course must be clearly marked with a line along the ideal running track or with flags (strips, streamers) on the left, and on the right which should be visible from a distance of approximately 100 metres.
 If required the course may be roped off (especially in turns, curves, near the finish).
+Helpers must be located at the crucial points.
 The Organising Committee is responsible to place umpires or controllers at intricate parts of the course to see that the competitors keep to the course correctly.
 The competitor must follow the course inside the markings or roped off parts of the track.
 He may unintentionally leave the course for a short moment provided he does not shorten the running distance.